-In addition to the basic fee, Supervisory Board members who are also members of the Audit Committee, the Risk Committee, the IT-Data Committee, the Nomination Committee and the Remuneration Committee receive an additional fee for this.
-The chairman of the respective committee receives a fee that is $1\frac{1}{2}$ times higher than the fee paid to the other members of the committee in question.
+In addition to the basic fee, Supervisory Board members who are also members of the Audit Committee, the Risk Committee, the IT-Data Committee, the Nomination Committee or the Remuneration Committee receive an additional fee for this.
+The committee chairmen receive a fee that is 1.5 times higher than the fee paid to the other committee members.

-In special cases, one-off remuneration may be paid for work in excess of the expected work activities on the Supervisory Board, for example participation in special committee work.
+In special cases, one-off remuneration may be paid for work over and above the expected work activities on the Supervisory Board, for example participation in special committee work.